Same-sex marriage in Argentina: Court cases

 On February 14, 2007, activists María Rachid and Claudia Castrosín Verdú filed a legal appeal challenging the constitutionality of articles 172 and 188 of the Civil Code, which prevented same-sex couples from marrying.

 On November 12, 2009, a court in Buenos Aires approved the marriage of a same-sex couple, Alex Freyre and José María Bello, ruling that articles 172 and 188 of the Civil Code were unconstitutional.
 Chief of Government Mauricio Macri said he would not appeal the ruling, but the marriage registration was blocked on November 30 by another court, pending review by the Supreme Court.
 In December 2009, the Governor of Tierra del Fuego, Fabiana Ríos, ordered the civil registry office to perform and register their marriage.
 On December 28, the two men were legally wed in Ushuaia, the provincial capital city, making them the first same-sex couple to marry in Latin America.
 On April 14, 2010, the marriage was declared null and void, but it technically remained legal because the decision was not communicated to the parties.
 The married couple said that they would appeal the court's decision if notified.
 The couple announced their divorce in 2015.
 Journalist Bruno Bimbi revealed that, although the men were both gay, they were not a couple and only acted as such as part of a plan to champion LGBT rights.

-On March 10, 2010, a judge in Buenos Aires declared a second same-sex marriage, between Damián Bernath and Jorge Esteban Salazar Capón, illegal.
+On March 10, 2010, a judge in Buenos Aires declared a second same-sex marriage, between Damián Bernath and Jorge Salazar Capón, illegal.
 On April 16, a third same-sex marriage between two women was annulled by a judge who ruled that Argentine law limited marriage to "a man and a woman".
 Administrative Judge Elena Liberatori later overturned that decision and declared the marriage valid, ordering the Civil Registry of Buenos Aires to deliver the marriage license to the court.

 Following the first legal same-sex marriage in December 2009, seven other same-sex couples were joined in legal matrimony in Argentina before the national law legalizing same-sex marriage took effect at the end of July 2010.
 At that time, the Supreme Court was considering several cases regarding the right of same-sex couples to marry.
 On July 2, 2010, some media outlets reported that the Supreme Court had prepared a ruling in favor of Rachid and Castrosín's 2007 case, but ultimately decided not to issue it following the legalization of same-sex marriage.

-Opposition to the legislation

-In July 2010, while the law was under consideration, Cardinal Jorge Bergoglio, the Archbishop of Buenos Aires (later Pope Francis), wrote a letter to Argentina's cloistered nuns in which he said: